UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/CustomApplication.md

 }
 ```

+> Note that you should ensure that the code within each of this method is deterministic and can be executed during one application loop period.

 States objects to be used should then be defined in your state machine constructor and an initialisation State should be selected:
 ```C++
 MyCustomStateMachine::MyCustomStateMachine() {